etherealvisage/cpsc301/docs/use_cases.md

 * Postconditions: new post P will be visible to all other users of S
 * Main success scenario:
     1. U selects the "Reply" function adjacent to any post in D.
-    2. S serves U a page with controls allowing him to enter a post body and list of tags.
+    2. S serves U a page with controls permitting entry of a post body and list of tags.
     3. U enters the post body and at least one tag.
-    4. U submits his completed form.
+    4. U submits the completed form.
     5. S saves U's post to the data store, along with a reference to the post to which it is a reply.